Academy of Painting (Santiago, Chile)

 Academy of Painting (Academia de Pintura), also known as the School of Fine Arts of Santiago (Escuela de Bellas Artes de Santiago), was a Chilean art school, founded on March 17, 1849 in Santiago, Chile.
-The school produced many works for the Chilean National Museum of Fine Arts, where it once was located.
+Initially located in a building of the University of San Felipe, now the site of the Municipal Theater of Santiago, it underwent relocation in 1891 and adopted the name Escuela de Bellas Artes.
+In 1910, the institution merged with the Museo de Bellas Artes, effectively discontinuing its operations as a separate entity.
 In 1932, it merged with and is now known as the Department of Visual Arts within the Arts Faculty, University of Chile.